 Remember, check if tradespeople are registered and regulated.
 Check contact details.
 Check for reviews and recommendations.

-You can find a trusted tradesman from Which Magazine Trusted Traders on: 0117 456 6031
+You can find a trusted tradesman from the Age UK Business Directory here or from Which Magazine Trusted Traders on: 0117 456 6031

 or you can contact Trustmark a Government endorsed quality scheme for vetted traders at www.trustmark.org.uk